siam-khan-alt/B12-A5-Emergency-Hotline/readme.md

 });

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+Ans:
+Event delegation is a technique that makes working with the JavaScript DOM easier, more concise, and more efficient.
+Instead of adding event listeners to each child element individually, we attach a single event listener to their parent.
+Through this parent event listener, every child element can be targeted and handled.
+As a result, we don’t need to add separate event listeners to each child.

+This technique mainly works through event bubbling.

+Event delegation is useful because it makes the code shorter, which reduces memory usage and allows the website to run faster.
+Additionally, if new child elements are added in the future, they can also be handled easily with the same event listener.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

+Ans:
+preventDefault() stops the browser from performing its default action when an event occurs.
+And stopPropagation() prevents the event from triggering event handlers on the specified parent elements.

 ---